Toronto Domestic Assault Lawyer

 Consequences of a Conviction

-If you are convicted of domestic assault or domestic abuse you will have a criminal record for the rest of your life.
+If you are convicted of domestic assault or domestic abuse you will have a criminal record for the rest of your life (unless you successfully apply for a pardon, which is complex and takes many years).
 Having a criminal record can and will have devastating effects on you and your family.
 You can run into difficulties crossing the border into the U.S., finding employment, renting a house, volunteering, or pursuing a career in teaching, childcare, or medicine.
 If you are dealing with family matters in front of the court, such as child custody issues, the family court judge can consider your criminal record as evidence of bad character.

 Your Rights Under the Charter